Hurst is an independently owned and run non-fiction publisher, based in London but publishing globally.

 Sales & Marketing Executive

 Rubi joined Hurst in February 2020 after gaining experience at publishers such as Icon Books and Penguin Random House.
 She previously graduated from University College London with a BA in History.
 As Sales & Marketing Executive, she works alongside the Director of Sales & Marketing to promote both frontlist and backlist titles across various platforms, manage bibliographic data and website sales.
-She is an animal enthusiast and avid globetrotter.
+She is an animal enthusiast and enjoys practising pilates in her spare time.

 Alice Clarke